Yearbook: People (seniors, underclassmen, faculty)

 In the U.S., where a yearbook often covers the whole school and not just the senior class, these sections are usually arranged in chronological order by class (freshmen, sophomore, junior, and senior), in either ascending or descending order.
 Normally students will have individual portraits accompanied by their names.
 Senior photographs are usually larger than those of underclassmen and are sometimes accompanied by text about their accomplishments throughout high school and their plans.
 Frequently, seniors are polled to nominate their classmates for "superlatives" or "class celebrities" (such as "most likely to succeed", "most athletic", "most spirited", "best smile", and "class clown"), are often published in the senior section.
-In addition, seniors are dressed formally.
+In addition, seniors typically wear formal attire and individuals select quotes that they feel represent themselves.
 Some private schools and smaller high schools set aside an entire page for each senior.
 These pages are sometimes designed by the seniors themselves, with each senior submitting a digital or physical version of the page they would like featured in the book.

 "Picture Day" is the school day in the United States and Canada when students have their photographs taken by a professional photographer.
 Parents can purchase packages of these portraits to distribute, often accompanied by other items featuring the portrait.
 The pictures are not inexpensive for the amount of time and effort involved – which can be less than one minute per student – partly because the photography company usually pays the school part of the price for each photo sold in a "rebate" or unadvertised "fundraising" scheme.
-These portraits often go into the school yearbook, which are usually distributed at the end of the school year.
+These portraits often go into the school yearbook, which is usually distributed at the end of the school year.
 The pictures may also be used on student ID cards.
 There will also generally be a second day ("retake day") to take pictures if the student is absent.

 In the UK and other countries, where yearbooks often only cover the final year group and not the entire school, each student may have more space for answers to various questions as well as their photo (or photos).
 In Year 11 (England & Wales) members are usually grouped by form/class; whilst Year 13 tends not to be grouped in such a way, but instead, just appears alphabetically throughout the book.
-It's common in these markets for each person to have between a quarter and a whole page each, depending on the budget available for the yearbook (as more pages mean a higher cost).
+It is common in these markets for each person to have between a quarter and a whole page each, depending on the budget available for the yearbook (as more pages mean a higher cost).
 The editorial team chooses questions for members to answer (such as "Favourite teacher?" or "Where will you be in 5 years?") and these answers appear alongside member photos.
 These photos and answers are sometimes also collected online.